Copyright: Can I Use This or Not?

 VIRIN: 210111-D-PA656-0001

-While a number of recordings are in the public domain because the copyright already expired, a large number were covered in a patchwork of state laws that made it hard to determine if the music was usable or not.
+While a number of recordings are in the public domain because the copyright has already expired, a large number were covered in a patchwork of state laws that made it hard to determine if the music was usable or not.
 Thanks to the Music Modernization Act, a number of copyright restrictions for those recordings have been resolved.

 • For recordings first published between 1923-1946, the copyright restrictions period is 100 years from the first publication.